All about NHRL Pro Tour 2026

 What are the rules of Pro Tour?
 Do they differ from NHRL Open Rules?

 NHRL Pro Tour will have the same Rules and Judging Criteria as NHRL Open events.
-Click HERE to be brought to NHRL's Rules.
+Click HERE to read NHRL's Rules.

 How do robots qualify for Pro Tour events?
 What is the difference between qualifying for Pro Tour and Pro World Championships?